AkashKosuri/hackathon/README.md

 How It Works
 TherapyAI uses the Gemini 1.5 Flash model to generate responses.
 It maintains a conversation history to provide context-aware replies.
 The chatbot is designed to simulate a therapeutic conversation, offering support and resources for mental health concerns.

-Technologies Used
+Technologies Used:
 Language Model: Gemini 1.5 Flash

-Programming Language: Python
+Programming Language: Python, JavaScript, HTML, CSS

-Libraries:

 google-generativeai: For interacting with the Gemini API.